AndreyMrovol/LethalOrbitRecharge/README.md

 # OrbitRecharge

-Automatically recharge all items on ship when going into orbit.
+Automatically recharges all items on ship and in players' inventories when going into orbit.

 ## Installation